 GWC-UAW has an active community dedicated to international students’ issues.
 The working group has held workshops on visa and immigration issues with an immigration lawyer and a taxes q&a with certified public accounts.
 We stood behind Longxi Zhao, a Chemical Engineering PhD Student, who was fired as a TA without any due process and was left with no choice but to return home.
 We also campaigned to address the fact that many federal grants are available to U.S. citizens only, making it harder for international students to find research support.
 Our successful petition to Dean Carlos Alonso created fifteen $3000 fellowships for international students in the humanities and social sciences annually.

-We continue to work on the issues that matter to us most; including the recent rule changes to the OPT STEM extension, international student fees, and concerns over our taxes (2014 Tax Returns and IRS bills).
+We continue to work on the issues that matter to us most; including the recent rule changes to the OPT STEM extension, international student fees, concerns over our taxes (2014 Tax Returns and IRS bills), and the ban on people from Muslim countries entering the country.

 As a recognized union, GWC-UAW would be able to address international student employees’ concerns about workplace rights through collective bargaining and a binding contract.